Speaker Quality Compared

 Floorstanders

-Portable Speaker: similar to the TV, just a little too bassy4.
+Portable Speaker: similar to the TV, just a little too bassy.
+It was configured with these settings.

-Echo: less clear, and can’t get as loud5.
+Echo: less clear, and can’t get as loud3.

 Mac: same clear, but lower volume, and it doesn’t fill the room the way the Echo does.
 You can even hear the Echo clearly from the next room, while you can hear the Mac only in the same room.
 As an aside, if you don’t have an Echo, try using your Macbook Pro as a speaker — it’s suprisingly better than what you’d expect from a laptop speaker and would meet some people’s needs.